Spiritual, Moral, Social and Cultural Development Policy

-This policy is carried out within the context and spirit of the school’s Mission Statement.
-It supports and reinforces the aims of Buttercup Primary school, valuing all children equally and as individuals.
+At Buttercup Primary School we value all children equally and as individuals.
 The staff, proprietor and headteacher work together to create a happy, challenging, stimulating and caring environment in which pupils can enjoy their time at school and celebrate their achievement.

 The school strives to build and promote Islamic values, encouraging all members of the school community to develop relationships which reflect; love, forgiveness and respect for others.
 The school will strive for continued self review, development and improvement.
 It also strives to provide a happy, stimulating and caring environment and to offer the opportunities, encouragement and stimuli to develop each child to his or her full potential to enjoy learning, enjoy life and occasionally have a good laugh!

 - Introduction In contrast to the policies for specific curriculum subjects.

 This policy relates to the whole life of the school, of particular importance in promoting spiritual, moral, social and cultural development (SMSC) The example set by adults in the school, the quality of relationships and the standard of daily collective worship assist in reaching those goals.

 The family atmosphere within the school will encourage children to support others and help less able or younger children.
 This atmosphere will ensure children do not support bullying.
 Positive staff role models will foster supportive attitudes and adult’s interest in children will encourage children to share concerns with staff in a supportive atmosphere.